ConsistencyPlus/ConsistencyPlus/README.md

 No, and we do not plan to anytime soon.

 ### Can **I** make a forge port?
-We'd prefer if you didn't, but the license allows for it.
+We'd prefer if you asked us about it first, however the license allows for it.

 ## How do I contribute?